-The 902 square metre holding is in the heart of the Fishermans Bend urban renewal precinct – and as such is expected to be contested by developers.
+The 902 square metre holding is in the heart of the Fishermans Bend urban renewal precinct – and as such expected to be contested by developers.

 On land rezoned Capital City 1 by former planning minister Matthew Guy in 2012 – it could make way for a c12-storey project.

-The property is opposite the much larger Carlins car auction house site which seven years ago was the subject of a planning application which could have seen it replaced with four buildings of between 27-38 levels.
+It is opposite the much larger Carlins car auction house site which seven years ago was the subject of a planning application which could have seen it replaced with four buildings of between 27-38 levels.

 But developers might find competition

-The commercial building is a block from Melbourne Exhibition Centre, walking distance to the CBD, Docklands and Southbank.
+The building is a block from Melbourne Exhibition Centre, walking distance to the CBD, Docklands and Southbank.

 This office has historically attracted successful corporate occupiers

-Mr Regan said 67-69 Buckhurst has traditionally attracted successful corporate tenants – Cockram Interiors, Cybergraphics Systems and Senteg amongst them.
+Mr Regan said 67-69 Buckhurst St has traditionally attracted successful corporate tenants – Cockram Interiors, Cybergraphics Systems and Senteg amongst them.